AVidhanR/MobileAppDevelopment/12_notifications/README.md

     // By AVidhanR
 }
 ```
-- add the below code in `AndroidManifest.xml` (don't remove the entire code just add the below lines in the file that's it)
+- Add the below code in `AndroidManifest.xml` (don't remove the entire code just add the below lines in the file that's it)

 ```xml
 <uses-permission android:name="android.permission.POST_NOTIFICATIONS" />